Cuisinart MultiClad Pro 12-Inch Skillet · โ˜… 4.3 Best Value Check price on Amazon →

 Yes.
 It is the cheapest tri-ply stainless 12-inch skillet from a reputable brand with an honored lifetime warranty.
 The sear performance is 80 percent of All-Clad for 55 percent of the price.

 All-Clad is better.
 It sears edge to edge, the handle conducts less heat, and it is made in Pennsylvania.
 The Cuisinart matches it on construction layers but the manufacturing tolerances are slightly looser, which shows up in a 12F edge-to-center heat spread.
-If you can stretch to $179, buy All-Clad.
+If you can stretch for the price buy All-Clad.
 If you cannot, the Cuisinart is the next best thing.

 Cosmetically the finish dulls slightly after 30 dishwasher cycles.
 Performance is unchanged.
 We hand wash to preserve appearance but dishwasher loads do not affect cooking.